VarunDani/mws-restaurant-stage-1/README.md

  - Fetch JSON from Server
  - Store JSON to IndexedDB for offline purpose
  - Improve Performance, PWA, Accessibility measures
+ - Added Reviews Form (Works offline and Sync on Network Connection)
+ - Can Mark Restaurant Favorite (Works offline and Sync on Network Connection)

 ### How to run
 Execute Following Command to build with gulpand start server.
 Execute http://localhost:8000/ to access restaurant App.